lashifrin/ejabberd-modules/piefxis/trunk/README.txt

 ejabberd 2.1.0 and higher, 3.0.0 and higher will include this feature.

-You need to have the exmpp library installed in the machine in order to compile and run this code.
+You need to have the exmpp library installed in the machine in order to run this code.

 	CONFIGURATION